MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-wasdk.md

 ## Create the application

 It's time to start developing.
-You'll add a button control, add an action to the button, and then start the "Hello World" app to see what it looks like.
+You'll add a button control, add an action to the button, and then run the "Hello World" app to see what it looks like.

 ### Add a button to the Design canvas